Manually Install, Update, and Uninstall AI Workbench on Jetson (Remote)#

 16 GB of RAM

-You can connect your Jetson Nano as a remote development location for AI Workbench by following the steps below.
+You can add your Jetson Nano as a remote development location for AI Workbench by following these steps:

 Configure SSH Access to the Jetson Device#